 If you are wondering how to make a banana milkshake, you’ve come to the right place!
-(And we have good news for you) This easy homemade Banana Milkshake recipe uses only 3 simple ingredients, and is a fresh, delicious banana dessert recipe with no artificial flavors.
+This easy homemade Banana Milkshake recipe uses only 3 simple ingredients, and is a fresh, delicious banana dessert recipe with no artificial flavors.

 This summer has been particularly brutal from a temperature standpoint, and this Banana Milkshake has been such a cooling, refreshing way to enjoy a dessert!